cv-lee/BraTs/README.md

 ### 1-2) About
-This project is a segmentation model (U-Net) to diagnose brain tumor (Complete, Core, Enhancing).
+This project is a segmentation model to diagnose brain tumor (Complete, Core, Enhancing).

 ### 1-3) U-Net